detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 Lambda's Node 8 runtime supports `async/await` natively, nevertheless deploying will transpile `src/index.js` to JS compatible with Node 6.

-Finally, it may seem weird that deploying will first nuke `package-lock.json` and then reinstall deps - it is a workaround to avoid claudia.js weirdness that I cannot explain but occurs when retrying failed deployments ¯\\\_(ツ)\_/¯
+Finally, it may seem strange that deploying will first nuke `package-lock.json`, and then reinstall dependencies - it is a workaround for `claudia.js` weirdness that I cannot explain but occurs when retrying failed deployments ¯\\\_(ツ)\_/¯

 ## Because Software